 More than 3,000 Chevy Volts have been recalled by GM because of faulty software controlling the car’s battery.
-The affected vehicles were at risk of shutting down completely while driving in traffic, making them hazardous for both the drivers and passengers and other motorists.
-GM has explained that the issue is one of the failure of battery cells to balance correctly, leading the car to lose its propulsion abilities.
+The affected vehicles were at risk of shutting down completely while driving in traffic, making them hazardous for both the drivers and passengers, and other motorists.
+GM has explained that the issue is one of the failures of battery cells to balance correctly, leading the car to lose its propulsion abilities.
 Although a stalling car may not seem as serious as airbag failure and no injuries have yet been reported as a result of this particular recall, the risk remains a concern for Volt drivers across the country.

 Several hundred GMC, Cadillac, Buick, and Chevy vehicles have been recalled over a serious fire hazard.
 The issue affects the fuel pump and fuel line, and the damage caused by the defect can lead to the vehicle catching fire.
 Although dealerships will replace the affected parts free of charge, anything that could cause a vehicle to be engulfed in flames is a major hazard.

 People with vehicles on the extensive GM recall list are told to take their cars to the nearest dealer for a free repair of the defective part.
 However, for some people the manufacturing defect has already taken its toll, resulting in injury or even death.
-If your car was on the recall list and caused you or your loved ones to become injured, consider speaking with a product defect attorney in California about your options under the law.
+If your car was on the recall list and caused you or your loved ones to become injured, consider speaking with a defective product attorney in California about your options under the law.

 More than 2 million General Motors vehicles have been recalled since 2014.
 Was yours on the list?
 If you have been injured and you believe a faulty vehicle was to blame, you may be entitled to a financial award.
 Contact a California product liability attorney today to learn more.
 The experienced product liability professionals at Mancini & Associates offer free consultations, and they can investigate your case and help you learn more about your rights as a victim of a faulty product.